 Sometimes images appear:

-This is almost always a CDN node inconsistency or app caching issue.
+This is almost always caused by caching issues.

 How to diagnose